Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

 This sample adheres to the principle of least privilege and aligns with enterprise practices, where the IT infrastructure or platform team creates the resource group and grants only the required permissions on that specific group.
 If a new resource group is to be created as part of the deployment, it would require subscription-level permissions, which is not recommended.

+For the same reason, the script requires an existing security group for Fabric workspace admins instead of creating a new one.

 #### How to use a managed identity for authentication?

-When using a user-assigned managed identity, you assign the managed identity to the "source" azure resource, such as Virtual Machine (VM), Azure Function and such.
+When using a user-assigned managed identity, you assign the managed identity to the 'source' azure resource, such as Virtual Machine (VM), Azure Function and such.
 Here are the instructions to setup up an Azure VM for authentication with managed identity.

 If you need to create a new Linux VM, it is recommended that you create an [Ubuntu VM](https://learn.microsoft.com/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu) and enable [Entra login to the VM](https://learn.microsoft.com/entra/identity/devices/howto-vm-sign-in-azure-ad-linux).
 Leave access to the VM [disabled by default](https://learn.microsoft.com/azure/defender-for-cloud/just-in-time-access-overview), and [enable just-in-time (JIT) access to the VM](https://learn.microsoft.com/azure/defender-for-cloud/just-in-time-access-usage).